railsadminteam/rails_admin/README.md

           end

           field :team_id do # (4)
-            searchable [:name, :id]  # default model is the target.
+            searchable [:name, :id]
             # eq. to [{Team => :name}, {Team => :id}]
             # or even [:name, {Player => :team_id}]
           end
         end
       end
+    end

+Searchable definitions will be used for searches and filters.
+You can independently desactivate querying (search) or filtering for each field with:

+    field :team do
+      searchable [:name, :color]
+      queryable? true # default
+      filterable? false
     end

 **Fields - Visibility and ordering**